Fremantle Stuff > Rottnest

 Over the prison period, the Aboriginal prisoners constructed a large number of buildings and other structures including the seawall, lighthouses and other heritage buildings, mostly under supervision of Henry Vincent who was Superintendent of the establishment for 20 years.

 Most of the development took place in Thomson Bay, and of particular significance is the Quod that was the prison accommodation for the Aboriginal men.
-The Quod is now part of the Lodge, which is operated under a private lease as holiday accommodation until 2018.
+The Quod is now part of the Lodge, and was operated under a private lease as holiday accommodation until 2018.

 Closure of the Aboriginal prison was recommended in 1902.
 It officially closed in 1904 although prisoners were used to build roads and other works on the Island until 1931.
 Closure of the prison turned the attention of the public and the Government to Rottnest Island's possibilities as a recreation destination.